 Likewise, it is anticipated that the proposed rules will minimize duplication of efforts.
-In particular, the Leahy-Smith America Invents Act provides more coordination between district court infringement litigation and post-grant or covered business method patent reviews to reduce duplication of efforts and costs.
+In particular, the Leahy-Smith America Invents Act provides more coordination between district court infringement litigation and covered business method patent review to reduce duplication of efforts and costs.